Aminajpg/excel-sales-dashboard/README.md

 - At what hours is each coffee shop most active in terms of transaction volume?

 📊 Key Analyses Performed
-- Revenue analysis by store and month
+- Revenue analysis by store
 - Best-selling products based on transaction quantity
 - Product category and type performance comparison
 - Hourly transaction analysis per store